fairy-fun/chrysalis/private/docs/calendar/calendar_projection_materialization_contract.md

 For any event that has at least one row in `calendar_event_books`, a corresponding row MUST exist in `calendar_event_projections`.

+This requirement ensures that projections are a complete execution surface for all book-assigned events and prevents partial or inconsistent projections.

 ### 5. Projection Scope Consistency